 As a part owner of two fire suppression companies, Bryan is a businessman in addition to being a lawyer.
 As such, he understands the practical realities involved in operating a successful business.
 In a transaction, for example, he recognizes that business necessities often outweigh legal issues and works with clients to achieve their goals with a minimum of risk and cost.

 In addition to transactional work, Bryan advises security alarm clients on a wide variety of operational issues, such as customer contracts, licensing and regulatory matters, insurance, employment and central station matters, as well as noncompetition and trade secret concerns.
 He also represents the Electronic Security Association — the industry's largest trade association — and serves as a member of its executive committee.
-In addition, he is the immediate past president and a current member of the board of directors of the Pennsylvania Fire Equipment Distributors Association.
+In addition, he is the past president and a former member of the board of directors of the Pennsylvania Fire Equipment Distributors Association.
 His articles, "Your Firm's Value Is Reflected In Its Books" and "Arranging Bank Financing For Your Company," have been published in SDM magazine.
 He also moderates and participates in seminars on various topics of interest to the industry.

 Following law school, Bryan served as a law clerk to the Honorable James M. Sprouse of the United States Court of Appeals for the Fourth Circuit.